Education Laws and Regulations

 4. A process for prospective students and parents/guardians to appeal to the superintendent or their designee the decision to deny the prospective student admission to the school or program.
 The superintendent or their designee shall maintain documentation as to the specific admission requirements that were used to deny admission, and shall provide such documentation to the Department or to the prospective student's parent/guardian upon request.

-Vocational technical schools and programs shall maintain a record of all students who apply for admission, enroll in the school, or are placed on a waitlist, and their score on admission criteria, if used, to facilitate an analysis and evaluation of the admissions system and its compliance with 603 CMR 4.03(6).
+7. (g) Career technical education schools and programs shall maintain a record of all students who apply for admission, and students who enroll in the school, or are placed on a waitlist, and their admission criteria weight, if used, to facilitate an analysis and evaluation of the admissions system and its compliance with 603 CMR 4.03(6).
 The school or program shall provide such information to the Department upon request.
+Career technical education secondary schools that have more applicants than available seats shall also maintain a waitlist for the current school year for all students in the lottery who do not gain admission to the school, and report such data to the Department.

-The Department will take actions it deems necessary to address cases where the admissions policies and practices of vocational technical schools and programs do not comply with applicable state and federal laws and regulations, and order compliance actions, including revisions to, or replacement of, existing admission policies.
-Such intervention may include a requirement that such vocational technical schools and programs institute an admissions lottery.
+The Department will take actions it deems necessary to address cases where the admissions policies and practices of career technical education schools and programs do not comply with applicable state and federal laws and regulations, and order compliance actions, including revisions to, or replacement of, existing admission policies.
+Such intervention may include a requirement that such career technical education schools and programs shall not use criteria.

-Sending districts shall offer vocational schools and programs opportunities to provide middle school students with information about vocational programs and careers on-site at their middle schools, as well as through mail and email.
-Sending districts may not count middle school student tours of vocational schools or programs during the school day as unexcused absences if the vocational school or program confirms the student's participation, and may not unreasonably withhold student access to tours of vocational schools and programs during the school day.
+9. (i) Access for Middle Schools Students.
+Sending districts shall offer career technical education schools and programs opportunities to provide middle school students with information about career technical education programs and careers on-site at their middle schools, as well as through mail and email, and through inclusion on their public facing websites, by October 15 of each school year.
+Sending districts may not count middle school student tours of career technical education schools or programs during the school day as unexcused absences if the career technical school or program confirms the student's participation, and may not withhold student access to tours of career technical education schools and programs during the school day.
+Beginning in the 2025-2026 school year, all sending districts will maintain a districtwide Middle School Pathway Exploration Policy that documents how middle school students in the district are made aware of and gain exposure to career technical education schools and programs available to them in their district, regional, agricultural, and other public high schools.
+The district policy shall include processes for:

-2. (b) Non-resident students.
-Students who reside in cities and towns not maintaining approved vocational technical education programs in the vocational technical program area sought by the student may apply for admission to a school of another city, town or district offering the desired instruction as set forth in M.G.L. c.
+10. (j) Non-resident students.
+Students who reside in cities and towns not maintaining state-designated career technical education programs in the career technical education program area sought by the student may apply for admission to a school of another city, town or district offering the desired instruction as set forth in M.G.L. c.
 74, § 7.

-1. Students who reside in cities and towns that do not maintain a ninth grade exploratory program may apply for admission to a school of another city, town or district offering an exploratory program.
-Ninth grade students who reside in cities and towns that offer an approved exploratory program shall attend the exploratory program provided by the district of residence; provided however, that students may apply for non-resident admission for the purpose of exploring aviation maintenance technology, or specialized agriculture and natural resources programs, or concentrations therein, designated by the Commissioner, and not available in the student's district of residence.
+1. Students who reside in cities and towns that do not maintain a ninth grade state-designated exploratory program may apply for admission to a school of another city, town or district offering a state-designated exploratory program.
+Ninth grade students who reside in cities and towns that offer a state-designated exploratory program shall attend the exploratory program provided by the district of residence; provided however, that students may apply for non-resident admission for the purpose of exploring aviation maintenance technology, or specialized agriculture and natural resources programs, or concentrations therein, designated by the Commissioner, and not available in the student's district of residence.

-2. Non-resident students shall submit an application of admission to the receiving school no later than March 15th of the preceding school year and shall be subject to the admissions criteria of the receiving school.
-A non-resident student must submit the Chapter 74 Vocational Technical Education Program Non-resident Student Tuition Application to the district of residence no later than April 1 of the preceding school year.
-If a student moves to a non-resident district after April 1, the student shall submit a new Chapter 74 Vocational Technical Education Program Non-resident Student Tuition Application to their district of residence as soon as practicable.
+2. Non-resident students shall submit an application of admission to the receiving school no later than March 15 of the preceding school year and shall be subject to the admissions criteria of the receiving school.
+A non-resident student must submit the Chapter 74 Career Technical Education Program Non-resident Student Tuition Application to the district of residence no later than April 1 of the preceding school year.
+If the receiving school has a waitlist, resident students will be admitted via lottery before non-resident students may be admitted via lottery.
+If a student moves to a non-resident district after April 1, the student shall submit a new Chapter 74 Career Technical Education Program Non-resident Student Tuition Application to their district of residence as soon as practicable.
 Upon receipt of the application, the superintendent in the district of residence must either approve or disapprove the application and submit it to the receiving school and the non-resident student's parent/guardian within 10 school days of receipt.
 If the application is disapproved, the reason for disapproval must be clearly stated.
 The non-resident student's parent or guardian may request that the Department review the disapproval.
-The request for a review and any supporting documentation shall be submitted in writing to the Department no later than May 1st, or in the event of a student move after April 1, within 14 school days of the application's disapproval.
+The request for a review and any supporting documentation shall be submitted in writing to the Department no later than May 1, or in the event of a student move after April 1, within 14 school days of the application's disapproval.
 The decision of the Commissioner shall be final.
 In making the decision, the Commissioner shall take into consideration the following:

 1. The availability of a comparable program that is closer in proximity to the non-resident student's residence.